ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     user@machine:~$ sbatch my_script.sh

-You can specify each job configuration using the command line.
+You can specify each job setting using the command line.
 For example:

 .. code-block:: console

     user@machine:~$ srun --nodes=2 my_script.sh

+.. warning:: **Command line arguments vs In-file arguments**:
-The command line arguments do **NOT** overwrite the equivalent arguments written in the bash file.
+    The command line arguments do NOT overwrite the equivalent arguments written in the bash file.
     Hence, make sure that the argument you want to pass using the command line is not present already in the bash file.

 Submit a PyMAPDL job
 ====================

-Using PyMAPDL in a HPC environment managed by SLURM scheduler involves a few key steps to ensure efficient job execution and resource utilization.
+Using PyMAPDL in an HPC environment managed by SLURM scheduler has certain requirements:

-There are certain requirements to be meet:

-* An ANSYS installation available or reachable from the compute nodes.
+* An **ANSYS installation accessible from all the compute nodes**.
   This normally implies that the ANSYS installation directory is in a shared drive or directory.
 Your HPC cluster administrator should provide you with the path to the ANSYS directory.

-* A Python installation available or reachable from the compute nodes.
+* A compatible **Python installation accessible from all the compute nodes**.
+  The compatible Python versions can be found in :ref:`ref_pymapdl_installation`.

+Additionally, it involves a few key steps to ensure efficient job execution and resource utilization.
+The steps are detailed as follows:

 Install PyMAPDL
 ---------------